Pawel-Galkowski/movie-pass/README.md

-# Example movie site page
+# Movie pass - example movie page

 Page create as an example how movie page can be done.
 In one of the easiest way.